seenivasan-offl/Developer-Skill-Progression/README.md

 ## 🔖 Future Improvements

-- Save progress using `localStorage` or backend database
-- Add a Dark mode toggle
 - Create a user dashboard for tracking multiple courses
 - Include a notes section for each topic